Proclus Diadochus

 Proclus Diadochus published 4 books on the first book of Euclid.
 He played the part of a theoretical philosopher dealing with a mathematical subject.

-His commentaries on the 10th book of Euclid has relieved me totally from this toil of explaining the distinguishing features of geometrical objects.
+His commentaries on book 10 of Euclid has relieved me totally from this toil of explaining the distinguishing features of geometrical objects.

 - the end versus the endless